groonga/groonga/doc/source/reference/commands/select.rst

 started from the 2nd record.

-``limit`` specifies the max number of output records. ``--limit 1`` means the number of output records is 1 at a maximium.
+``limit`` specifies the max number of output records. ``--limit 1`` means the number of output records is 1 at a maximum.
 If no records are matched, ``select`` command outputs no records.

 The total number of records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use ``--limit 0`` to retrieve the total number of recrods without any contents of records.
+You can use ``--limit 0`` to retrieve the total number of records without any contents of records.

 .. groonga-command